 O2 is by itself so its oxidation number is also 0.

 Ca in the product CaO has an oxidation number of +2.

 O in the product CaO has an oxidation number of -2.

 From this, you can see that Calcium has lost 2 electrons (it has gone from 0 to +2) and Oxygen has gained 2 electrons (it has gone from 0 to -2).

 Therefore Oxygen has been reduced and Calcium has been Oxidised, making this reaction a redox reaction.

-- Also known as the alkaline earth metals, group 2 consist of the elements Beryllium, Magnesium, Calcium, Strontium and Barium.
+- Also known as the alkaline earth metals, group 2 consists of the elements Beryllium, Magnesium, Calcium, Strontium, and Barium.

 - Together with group 1 (the alkali metals), they form the s block of the periodic table because their highest energy electrons are all in s sub-shells (a spherical orbital capable of holding 2 electrons).
 This means that the alkaline earth metals have 2 electrons in their outer shells.

 Reactivity increases down group 2, this is due to 3 things: